-- BEFORE YOU
+- 3 BEFORE YOU PROCEED

-PROCEED

-- 4 SAFETY
+- SAFETY PRECAUTIONS

-PRECAUTIONS

-- 7 TOOLS, SUPPLIES

-AND REQUIRED

-EQUIPMENT

-- ANATOMY OF THE RUSTLER VXL

-- S ANATOMY OF THE STAMPEDE VXL

-- 10 ANATOMY OF THE BANDIT VXL
+- ANATOMY OF THE SLASH VXL

+- 7 TOOLS, SUPPLIES, AND REQUIRED EQUIPMENT

-- 11 QUICK START: GETTING UP TO SPEED
+- QUICK START: GETTING UP TO SPEED

-- 12 TRAXXAS TQI RADIO
+- 9 TRAXXAS TQi RADIO AND VELINEON POWER SYSTEM

-AND VELINEON

-POWER SYSTEM

-- 20 ADJUSTING THE ELECTRONIC SPEED CONTROL
+- 17 ADJUSTING THE ELECTRONIC SPEED CONTROL

+- 19 DRIVING YOUR MODEL

-- 22 DRIVING YOUR MODEL
+- 22 ADJUSTING YOUR MODEL

-- 24 BASIC TUNING ADJUSTMENTS

 - 26 MAINTAINING YOUR MODEL

-- 27 ADVANCED TUNING ADJUSTMENTS

-- 28 TQi ADVANCED TUNING GUIDE

-Thank you for purchasing a Traxxas electric model equipped with the new Velineon® Brushless Power System.
-This manual covers the Rustler® VXL Stadium race truck, the BanditTM VXL buggy and the Stampede® VXL monster truck.
+27 TQi ADVANCED TUNING GUIDE Thank you for purchasing the Slash VXL equipped with the Velineon[®] Brushless Power System.
 The Velineon Power System lets you experience the best that brushless motor technology has to offer.
 Incredible speed, efficient operation, long run times, and low-maintenance operation are just some of the benefits.
-No matter which model you have selected, we are confident you will be rewarded with high-speed performance in a durable, long-lasting product.
+We are confident you will be rewarded with high-speed performance in a durable, long-lasting product.

 This manual contains the instructions you will need to operate and maintain your model so that you can enjoy it for years to come.
-We want you to feel confident that you own one of the best-performing models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
+We want you to feel confident that you own one of the bestperforming models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
 Traxxas models are about experiencing total performance and satisfaction, not just with your model, but also with the company that stands behind it.

 We know you're excited about getting your new model on the road, but it's very important that you take some time to read through the Owner's Manual.
-This manual contains all the necessary set-up and operating procedures that will allow you to unlock the performance potential that Traxxas engineers designed into your model.
+This manual contains all the necessary setup and operating procedures that will allow you to unlock the performance potential that Traxxas engineers designed into your model.
 Also be sure to read and follow the precautions and warnings in this manual and on any labels or tags attached to your model.
 They are there to educate you on how to operate your model safely and also get maximum life and performance from your model.